 - change the type of people that wanted to work in your organization?

-- change if you did it just so it’s viewable to all others that person has worked with that year vs. public?
+- change if it’s viewable to all others that person has worked with that year vs. public?

-Seems like an interesting experiment to increase the overall value of the feedback process for everyone involved.
-Of course, it might have some real pain points in the short term but if it doesn’t get ‘gamed’ it might work out very well in the long run.
+It seems like an interesting experiment to increase the overall value of the feedback process for everyone involved.
+Of course, it might have some real pain points in the short term but if it doesn’t get “gamed” it could work out very well in the long run.